git/git.github.io/rev_news/drafts/edition-27.md

 >
 > Further, what would SWAP(a++, b) do?
 Swap a and b, and *then* increment a?

-René wrote that gcc and clang warn or error out in that last case, and Dscho further commented that anyway "it does not make much sense to support SWAP(a++, b), as it is confusing at best".
+René answered that gcc and clang warn or error out in that last case, and Dscho further commented that anyway "it does not make much sense to support SWAP(a++, b), as it is confusing at best".

 Brandon Williams then chimed in to suggest placing a comment at the definition of the macro to "disallow a side-effect operator in the